socs-kul/socs-kul.github.io/_exercises/1-c-asm-basics.md

 `main:` is a special label, RARS will start execution from here if it can find it.
 This is useful if you have a longer file, and you don't necessarily want RARS to start executing from the first line.
-(This will be useful for example when you define multiple functions in the same file).
+(This will be useful for example when you define multiple functions in the same file)(Remember to enable "*Initialize Program Counter to global 'main' if defined*" in the settings of RARS)

 To enable external programs to also use these labels, you can use the `.globl` directive.
 For example, writing `.globl main` will allow other programs to start executing your program from the `main:` label.